Peanhua/HomeStorage/documentation/further-development.md

 ## Other improvements/ideas

+### Per item best before dates
+Currently all the items share the same lifetime, which is used to calculate the best before date.
+But when items are bought from a shop, they usually have varying lifetimes based on their creation date.
+There should be possibility to adjust the best before date when adding items to the storage.

 ### Smart phone application
 A smart phone application would ease the users life a great deal.
 Users could scan a receipt for adding items to storage, use bar codes on the items to add/remove items to/from storages.
 And the beforementioned alarms would fit smart phone application well.